 7.16 Mass

-The total mass of the device shall not exceed 5 Kg of which not more than 1.5 kg shall be carried on the head.
+The total mass of the device shall not exceed 5 kg of which not more than 1.5 kg shall be carried on the head.

 7.17 Practical Performance

 The device shall undergo practical performance tests under realistic conditions.
 These general tests serve the purpose of checking the device for imperfections that cannot be determined by the tests described elsewhere in this standard.